How to carry on when your executive sponsor leaves halfway through

 Soundar Rangarajan, Vice President, Capgemini’s Business Services

-The plan to quickly bring a new sponsor up to speed
+Bringing a new sponsor up to speed quickly

 Whenever we begin an engagement with a new client, or propose expanding our current service delivery, our teams perform several weeks of due diligence and research.
 This involves analyzing our client’s current processes and infrastructure, interrogating the specifics of their ideal end-state, speaking with a wide range of stakeholders, and customizing a proven model to their organization’s exact needs.
 The transition model and the transformation plan we eventually present to our client is one that we are completely confident in.